openUC2/UC2-GIT/WORKSHOP/Readme.md

 ## WORKSHOPs
 Here you find a collection of ready-to-use workshops based on the modular optics system UC2.

+Please note that several of the workshops were done using the previous versions of the modules (check out [MDK](../MDK) for version history).
+Therefore it might be difficult for find the right parts for the old versions of the setups.
+However, all our devices are constantly updated and you find the latest versions in the [APPLICATION](../APPLICATION) folder.

 ## List of available workshops
 * [Inline Holographic Microscope](./INLINE-HOLOGRAMM) - as performed in October 2018 at Lichtwerkstatt Jena
 * [Light sheet Microscope](./LIGHTSHEET) - as performed on the International Day of Light, 16.5.2019 at Lichtwerkstatt Jena